rmina9474/MVC-FrameWork-Demo/memory-bank/progress.md

 # Progress

 ## Current Status
 The Reina.MacCredy e-commerce application is in active development with core functionality implemented and operational.
-The project is in a maintenance and enhancement phase, with UI modernization, new features being added incrementally, and bugs being addressed to improve stability.
+The project is in a maintenance and enhancement phase, with focus on security improvements, payment handling enhancements, and UI modernization.

 ## What Works